Frederick County, Maryland: Charter government

 On December 1, 2014, Frederick County changed to a "charter home rule government".

 Voters approved this governmental change at the November 6, 2012, election with 62,469 voting for the transition and 37,368 against.
 Previously, Frederick County had been governed by a five-member county commission that could only legislate in local matters with the prior consent of the Maryland General Assembly.
 Even that authority was limited to areas authorized by the General Assembly, enabling legislation, or public local laws.
 As a charter county, Frederick County is now governed by a seven-member county council, with five elected from districts and two elected at-large.
 A popularly elected county executive is responsible for providing direction, supervision, and administrative oversight of all executive departments, agencies, and offices.
 The council has broad power to act on most local matters.

 Jan H. Gardner was elected the first Frederick County executive in 2014 and was re-elected in 2018.

 The members of the third Frederick County Council for the term beginning 2022 are:

 The Frederick County state's attorney, first elected November 2, 2010, and re-elected in 2018 and 2022, is Charlie Smith, a Republican.

 The sheriff of Frederick County is Republican Chuck Jenkins.

-The executive director for the Frederick County Office of Economic Development is Helen Propheter.
-The Office of Economic Development is located at 118 North Market Street, Suite 300, Frederick, MD 21701.

 Frederick County's fire and rescue service is handled by a combination career and volunteer service delivery system.
 The county employs over 450 career firefighters.
 Volunteers of the 26 volunteer fire and rescue corporations number approximately 300 active operational members.
 Fire, rescue and emergency medical services, including advanced life support, are handled by career staffing supplemented by volunteers.
 The county has a Maryland State Police Medevac located at the Frederick Municipal Airport and is designated "Trooper 3".
 Trooper 3 handles calls throughout the state, but provides immediate assistance to local police, fire and rescue services.